 Calculating workers’ compensation benefits for workers with two jobs

 How does this work from a practical perspective?
 How are workers’ compensation benefits calculated?

 If our client earned $1,000.00 per week from his job with the police department and $500.00 per week from his job at the government agency and notified the employer where the accident occurred that he was working two jobs, his average weekly wages for the purpose of determining benefits is $1,500.00 ($1,000.00 + $500.00).

 Our client’s workers’ compensation benefits would have then been 2/3 of this average weekly wage.

 If our client had not notified his employer that he held another job, then he would have only been entitled to use his wages at the government agency ($500.00/week) to establish his average weekly wage.

-So, you can see how important it is that his employer was aware of his dual employment prior to the time of the injury so that any work injury, regardless of which employer, will result in the maximum rate for determination of benefits.
+So, you can see how important it is that his employer was aware of his dual employment prior to the time of the injury so that any work injury, regardless of which employer, will result in the maximum Illinois workers’ compensation benefit rates for the determination of benefits.

 If you or someone you know was working two jobs at the time of his or her injury, it is important for them to speak with a workers’ compensation attorney immediately to maximize their recovery.
 Contact the Law Offices of Kirk A. Moyer, P.C. today for a free consultation at 1-847-244-3444.
 If you are looking for a worker’s compensation lawyer in Zion or Libertyville, Kirk A. Moyer might be the right attorney for you.